coreybutler/site-tm/pages/Move Better.md

 __*•	I’d like to execute a flawless pivot turn or keep up with everyone else on the basketball court.*__

-The list of questions could go on and on.
-Dancers, Navy SEALs, those who have never been able to touch their toes,.. a movement screen is for everyone.
+Dancers, Navy SEALs, those who have never been able to touch their toes,..
+The bottom line is a movement screen is for everyone.
 It is an important tool to help identify weaknesses, imbalances, asymmetries, and limitations and is part of what I offer in my [personal training sessions](http://tina-michelle.com/).
 For a limited time, I am offering a special.

 ---